Zisoux/Zisoux/README.md

 Backend developer interested in **system software, server systems, and performance optimization**.

-I have mainly focused on backend development using Java and Spring Boot, including REST APIs, authentication, database integration, and real-time communication.
+I have primarily focused on backend development using Java and Spring Boot, including REST APIs, authentication, database integration, and real-time communication.

-Through these projects, I became interested in understanding system performance beyond application-level implementation.
+Through these development experiences, I became interested in understanding system performance beyond application-level implementation.

 Recently, I conducted research on optimizing repeated external API calls using Redis caching in a real-time translation chat service.